 A lighthearted comedy tackles a serious issue: The obsession with physical beauty in Korea.
 How?
 Well, a model suddenly starts to gain weight when she finds out that the man she is in love with only dates chubby girls.
 Will he fall for her, and does her weight really matter to him– or to her?

 It’s been two years, and he no longer looks at her anymore.
 So, a young woman becomes increasingly obsessed with her looks, suddenly disappearing one day.
-Secretly, she undergoes plastic surgery, only to come back to her boyfriend as someone new.
+She undergoes plastic surgery in secret, only to come back to her boyfriend as someone new.
 Will he remember his old girlfriend, or will he forget her and fall in love with someone else– no, with her, again?

 10. Silenced (The Crucible)